Clicky

 Before heading to the water, I like to give the jet ski a good wash.
 Marine soap works best, but car soap will work too.

-Since the jet ski will be sitting more in the sun now that it’s getting ready for the season, I like spraying the seat with a vinyl protectant (Amazon Link Ad).
+What I like to do, since the jet ski will be sitting more in the sun now that it’s getting ready for the season, I like spraying the seat with a vinyl protectant (Amazon Link Ad).

 The seats are made of vinyl, and if it gets dry or sun-damaged, it tends to tear or leave annoying black spots that look like mold.
 Spraying vinyl protectant every time I can remember does help protect the seats.